(For Registered Nurses)

 - Diploma graduates must have successfully completed a battery of nursing proficiency tests.
 Credits for lower-division nursing content will be awarded to those who successfully pass the tests and the first 12 hours of the nursing program.

-- A national background check and drug screen is required.
+- A background check for abuse, violence, and substance abuse is required.